DavidCWebs/bitcoin-notes/useful-bash-commands/hashing.md

 Bash Hashing Utilities
 ======================

-In Bitcoin Core, the last 32 bytes of `*.dat` files consist of a checksum - a double sha256 hash of the file.
+In Bitcoin Core, the last 32 bytes of `peers.dat` files consist of a checksum - a double sha256 hash of the file.

 Note that the checksum is not included in the hash - the file is double hashed, and the resulting 32 bytes are appended to the file.